tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ExtensionType (defined in {{!TLS13}}) by replacing the value in the "TLS 1.3" column with the value "CH, EE, CR".

+## Update of the TLS Exporter Labels Registry

+IANA is requested to add the following entries to the registry for Exporter Labels (defined in {{!RFC5705}}): "EXPORTER-server authenticator handshake context", "EXPORTER-client authenticator finished key" and "EXPORTER-server authenticator finished key".

 # Security Considerations {#security}

 The Certificate/Verify/Finished pattern intentionally looks like the TLS 1.3